-Elizabeth is interested in costume history and the things that can be learned about a particular culture or era by the study of its dress.
+- Costume history and what can be learned about a particular culture or historical period by the study of its dress

 - The Triumph of Love